 SGN510 Race, Gender, Sexuality, and Leadership.
 A focus on the issues of pastoral leadership and the various ways one's gender and sexuality influences individual leadership style and the perception of that leadership style by others.
 We will explore each participant's personal gifts and makeup in order to discover how different styles of leadership may be beneficial to them in pastoral leadership.
 Enrollment limited to 12 graduating seniors.
 Dr. Wiseman.
-Spring Semester.
+Not offered 2015-16.